 - There are lots of businesses and network groups in my town.

 - I’m virtual so it doesn’t matter if there are no businesses or groups where I live.

 - I have a good reputation with my existing clients.

-- I’m still working full time so am not desperate for money at this point.
+- I’m still working for an employer so I am not desperate for money at this point.

 - I have access to a wide variety of contacts through my past and present employers.

 - I’ve overcome many challenges throughout my life and I am resilient and resourceful.

 - I have a lot of friends and family and know a lot of other Mums.
 All of which are useful contacts.